What is the Purpose of an Inquest?

 What Must I Do if I Need to Attend an Inquest?

-At Simpson Millar, we appreciate that dealing with an Inquest on top of your bereavement can be very difficult.
-But our Medical Negligence Solicitors can guide you through the process.
-We may be able to assist with questions to ask at the Inquest and in certain circumstances, it may be appropriate for us to attend with you.
+We appreciate that requirements of an Inquest in addition to dealing with your bereavement will be very difficult.
+Our Medical Negligence Lawyers will guide you through the process.
+We will assist with preparation of questions to ask at the Inquest and in certain circumstances, it may be appropriate for us to attend with you.

-As an Inquest is a fact-finding process, instruction of a Solicitor isn’t normally necessary and any questions which are asked should not stray outside of the purpose of the Inquest.
-The Coroner will not address legal issues such as the legal tests to prove medical negligence.
-If in any doubt, it’s always best to contact our Medical Negligence team.
+As an Inquest is a fact-finding process, instruction of a Solicitor isn’t normally necessary and any questions which are asked should stay within the remit of purpose of the Inquest.
+The Coroner will not address legal issues such as the legal tests (breach of duty and causation) to prove medical negligence.

 Concerned about Findings at an Inquest?

-Many of our clients only become concerned about a potential medical negligence claim once the Inquest has taken place and concerns have been raised about the care received.
+Many of our clients only become concerned about a potential medical negligence claim once an Inquest has taken place and concerns have been raised about the care their loved one received.
+Often, this is the first time someone would be made aware that their late family member was a victim of medical negligence.
+From this point, many people who are concerned about the findings go down the route of seeking legal advice.

-Our Medical Negligence Solicitors are always happy to consider the written findings of an Inquest if one has already taken place to advise you whether there is likely to be a potential claim.
+Our Medical Negligence Solicitors are always happy to consider the written findings of an Inquest if one has already taken place to advise you whether there is likely to be a potential claim for clinical negligence.

-In many cases, the findings and independent expert evidence obtained can be very helpful in assessing and investigating a medical negligence case.
-In some cases, we’ve even been able to seek an early admission of liability following the findings of an Inquest.
+In many cases, the findings and independent expert evidence obtained in an Inquest can be very helpful in assessing and investigating a medical negligence case.
+In some previous circumstances we have been able to obtain an early admission of liability due to findings of an Inquest.